 What are moon rocks?

-First off, let’s get something cleared up right away — most people are wrong in thinking that Moon rocks are a specific strain of marijuana.
+Most people are wrong in thinking that moon rocks are a specific strain of marijuana.
 They are not.

-Moon rocks are a mix of weed, cannabis oil or hash and kief.
+Moon rocks are a mix of weed, cannabis oil and hash or kief.

-Cannabis oil is a concentrate of cannabis produced from the plant (mostly the buds) and usually contains very high levels of THC, even up to 90%.
+Cannabis oil is a cannabis concentrate produced by extracting cannabinoids from flowers.
+It usually contains very high levels of THC, around 60-90%.

-As you may assume, higher quality weed usually has more kief and the kief that comes of those buds is usually high in quality as well.
+High quality weed usually has more kief and the kief that comes off those buds is usually better quality as well.